CDCgov/mycosnp-nf/docs/usage.md

 ## Samplesheet input

 You will need to create a samplesheet with information about the samples you would like to analyse before running the pipeline.
 Use the `--input` parameter to specify its location.
-It has to be a comma-separated file (csv) with 3 columns, and a header row as shown in the examples below.
+It has to be a comma-separated file (csv) with at least 3 columns, and a header row as shown in the examples below.

 ```console
 --input '[path to samplesheet file]'